Key Takeaways

 According to NCOA’s research, there are four major barriers to benefits program participation:

-- Believing other people need more help than them
+• Believing other people need more help than they do

 The key to overcoming these obstacles is working collectively to provide proactive, targeted outreach to older populations.
 This outreach can happen within the community—from health care providers, area agencies on aging, religious organizations, and others.
 The internet and social media platforms like Facebook have also been found to be effective channels for communicating information on lesser-known benefits programs.